-The most widely recognized diagnostic tools for dementia are often inconclusive, at best.
-Most, like the Mini-Cog, are available to download online and ask patients to recall an unrelated string of words: banana, sunrise and chair, for example.
+Many are available to download online and may ask patients to recall an unrelated string of words, such as: banana, sunrise and chair, or ask the day of the week.
 These tests, which take just minutes to administer, can deliver the troubling news of a dementia diagnosis and are used in clinical trials to measure cognition.
-But a new study has found that quick tests like these are giving misleading results across the board.
+But a new study has found that quick memory tests like these are giving misleading results across the board.

 The study, printed in the journal Neurology Clinical Practice, a publication of the American Academy of Neurology, looked at three studies: the Memory Impairment Screen, a test that measures word recall; the Mini-Mental State Examination, which asks questions like “What day is it?” and also measures the ability to remember words; and Animal Naming, a test asks patients to name as many animals as possible in one minute.